-Eilat is the southernmost city in Israel, a busy port and famous resort at the northern tip of Red Sea, on the Gulf of Aqaba.
-City's coral reef, beaches, desert landscapes and nightlife make it a popular destination for international and domestic tourism.
+Eilat is the southernmost port city of Israel.
+The port is busy with both cargo and passenger ships.
+The city of Eilat itself is a famous resort city at Red Sea's northern coast (in Gulf of Aqaba, aka Gulf of Eilat).
+City's coral reef, beaches, desert landscapes and top-rated nightlife makes it a popular tourist destination for international and domestic tourists.

 Eilat Marina and the Port of Eilat allow travel by sea.
 During the 1970s tourism became of increasing importance to the economy of the city as other industries shut down or were reduced.
 Today tourism is the Eilat's major source of income, despite the fact that the city became a free trade zone in 1985.